 Example Secretary Job Description (2022)

-Free secretary job description template.
+Free secretary job description.
 A secretary is an administrative professional who assists management teams and executives with general administrative duties, project management, office management, team management, and more.
 The secretary is tasked with managing routine detail work for senior executives, managers, or supervisors.

 A secretary is sometimes referred to as an executive secretary, medical secretary, administrative assistant, executive assistant, administrative secretary, and legal secretary.
 Or executive administrative assistant and administrator depending on the industry and focus of work.
 And while the job titles and duties can vary.
 Generally, secretaries responsibilities are commonly administrative in nature.

 Secretary Job Description Sample